 When an individual makes an information request to the district as provided by the South Carolina Freedom of Information Act (FOIA), the district will adhere to established procedures for processing, responding to, and fulfilling the request.
-All such requests must be made in writing to the Marketing and Communications Office.
+All such requests must be made in writing to (office or position).
 Certain records will be exempted from disclosure and/or redacted as permitted under state and federal law.